 - You may receive general anesthesia.
 You will be asleep and unable to feel pain.

-Cement is then injected into the space to make sure it does not collapse again.
+Cement is then injected into the broken spine bone to make sure it does not collapse again.

 Why the Procedure Is Performed